High School Lessons

 Students will understand the parts of their paycheck and why the amount they earn is not the amount they get to keep.
 Net Pay and Gross Pay will be key components of the lesson.

-Students will learn how to calculate exponential growth in relation to buying a home.
-This lesson includes a PowerPoint that explains how and why financial institutions generate wealth and will lead students through the basic equation that will tell them what they will pay for a home over the life of a loan.
-Extra practice is provided with worksheets listing Portland area homes and their sale prices.
+Students will learn how to calculate exponential growth, discovering how much they will pay for a home over the life of a loan.
+Worksheets feature Portland area homes and their sale prices.

-Students will learn that some items depreciate over time using the example of a vehicle.
-Students will learn how to change the Exponential growth formula to represent decay.
+Students will learn that some items depreciate over time, using the example of a vehicle.
+Students will learn how to change the exponential growth formula to represent decay, helping them understand the true cost of a new car.

-Students will learn the importance of compound interest and the impact time has on their future investments – leading them to understand investing early can lead to future wealth.
-Students will write a sound bite, do a web quest, and a worksheet is available to practice calculating compound and simple interest..
+Students will learn the importance of compound interest and how time impacts their future investments.
+They’ll see that investing early can lead to future wealth.

 Financial Reality Fair